Snorri1986/MyVehicleServiceApp/README.md

 # web
 v0.1 is available.
 First initialization and use SpringMVC on project.<br>
 v0.2 is available.
 Added simple css.<br>
 v0.3 is available.
-Added two forms on main.jsp.
+Added two forms on main.jsp.<br>
+v0.4 is available.
+Registration form was rebuilded and binded with ws-mvs-login API.